 All back bar fridges will be supplied with some form of warranty, whether that’s parts only or parts and labour, typically for 1, 2 or 3 years, however some manufacturer’s offer up to 5 years cover.

-A parts only warranty, as the name suggests, will only cover replacement parts in the event of breakdown (due to a manufacturing fault) and does not include any labour charges (which must be covered by the user).
+A parts only warranty, as the name suggests, will only cover replacement parts in the event of a breakdown (due to a manufacturing fault) and does not include any labour charges (which must be covered by the user).
 Parts will only be dispatched once an engineer’s report has been submitted; the cost of the engineer call-out being payable by the user.
 A parts only warranty will not cover perishable parts such as handles, seals, runners, hinges (if any), bulbs and glass.

 A parts and labour warranty will cover the cost of replacement parts (where there is a manufacturing fault) and the cost of labour to repair.
 If an engineer attends site and the problem is found to be user error, the user will be liable to pay the total cost.